 Be aware that some defensive code, such as that created to catch hardware error, may be optimized away by the compiler.
-Obfuscation, use of volatiles, may work.
+Use of optimization fences such as volatile accesses (consult language and compiler manuals) may help.

 This vulnerability description is intended to be applicable to languages with the following characteristics: